-Premium members can view detailed lap and split data for running activities on the mobile app
+Premium members can view detailed lap and split data for running activities on the iOS app

 - How it works